 What Industry City has that the Meatpacking district doesn't have is spectacular views of New York Harbor, from Lower Manhattan past the Statue of Liberty down to the Verrazzano Bridge, whether in a rooftop restaurant or on a short trip across the bay by Water Taxi.
 With the Nets high up and near the water, players and staff will have among the best views.

 Turning Industry City into a hipster hangout is calculated.
 It hasn't been as organic as it was in Manhattan with the Meatpacking District.
 It was planned.
 The Nets training facility is just the latest example of a strategy best described as "if you build it, they will come."
 In 2009, Industry City began the process of turning the gritty into the hip by building 30,000 sq. ft. of artists' studios.
 It's now grown to 125,000 sq. ft.
 The deals were good, just as the Nets one is.

-In August, things turned even more aggressive.
+Last August, things turned even more aggressive.
 The property was taken over by Jamestown Properties, developer of Chelsea Market, an anchor of the Meatpacking District.
 Jamestown in turn hired Andrew Kimball, who Crain's New York recently called "the person who is arguably the city's leading authority on revitalizing downtrodden industrial properties."
 Kimball just finished nine years as head of Brooklyn Navy Yard, where he brought in Steiner Studios, a film and TV production facility, the kind of business Industry City wants to attract.
 Before that, he helped develop Chelsea Market.
 So he knows what to do.